 The linkages are fascinating.
 For example, huge Jupiter, formed before earth, attracted debris swirling around our early sun and influenced how the other planets formed and what they were like.
 “The formation of Jupiter defined the size of Earth and, in so doing, the pull of gravity on all things on its surface” (737).
 Had Earth been larger, its gravity would be stronger and we would be shorter and stockier.
 Smaller, we would be taller and thinner.
 A different Jupiter and we would “move, feed, and interact with our planet” differently.

-For my part I got goose bumps when Shubin described the cooling of earth that favored the mutation in mammals for seeing colors which in turn enabled them to find more nutritious fruit.
-The tracing of a particular human ability back to a huge geological shift was thrilling.
+And I got goose bumps when Shubin described the cooling of earth that favored the mutation in mammals for seeing colors which in turn enabled them to find more nutritious fruit.
+The tracing of a particular human ability back to a huge geological shift was, to me, thrilling.
 But I had no goose bumps for other linkages that seemed more general and less personal—the impact of the moon’s birth, for example, on the length of our days, seasons, and circadian rhythms.
 For other readers, though, the goose bumps may come the other way around.
-I know that when I’ve talked to friends about the value I attach to the history of life and I tell them that believe it or not, section of their DNA have been handed down for nearly four billion years, they don’t exactly fall off their chairs.
-The gods of any sort that we attach ourselves to, if we are allowed options, arise from our particular moods and imagination.
-Our choices depend on the questions we ask about life, what we feel driven to understand more clearly, and what scares us.
+What arouses our awe depends on the questions we ask about life, what we feel driven to understand, and what scares us.

 Shubin refers to religion only once.
 He cites William James’ observation that religious experience emanates from our